-Direction 1.7: Grow strategic centres - providing more jobs closer to home
+• Direction 1.7: Grow strategic centres - providing more jobs closer to home

 The Planning Proposal, specifically the minimum non-residential floor space requirement, will contribute towards achieving this Direction through providing updated employment floorspace within the Hurstville Strategic Centre, on a site which benefits from its proximity to the commercial, retail and services within the Hurstville City Centre.
 This will also assist in delivering more investment and business activity, increase productivity and address the trend in the Hurstville City Centre of the dominance of residential development in the land use mix.
-It is noted that the site is located approximately 450m walking distance from the Hurstville Railway Station, well within the walkable catchments.
+It is noted that the site is located approximately 450m walking distance from the Hurstville Bus Interchange and 350m walking distance from the Hurstville Railway Station, well within the walkable catchments.